Noviel/react-on-maxs/templates/application/README.md

 Note: server side rendering is **disabled** in this mode.

-### start:dev
+### dev:server

 Command for server-side development.
-It builds the code and launches a server in development mode, which means you will be able to test server side features and see errors and warnings from the libraries.
-It can be used along side with `watch` launched in parallel for an automatically server restarting on the code updates.
+It launches the server in development mode, which means you will be able to test server side features and see errors and warnings from the libraries.
+It **should be used along side with `watch`** script launched in parallel for an automatic server restart on the code updates.

-Note: you should manually reload browser's page after update of the client bundle while using `watch`.
+Note: you should manually reload browser's page after update of the client bundle.

 ### watch:server